zh19910202/AIClient-2-API/README-EN.md

 ## 🙏 Acknowledgements

-The development of this project was greatly inspired by the official Google Gemini CLI, and it references some of the code implementation from its `gemini-cli.ts` (Cline 3.18.0 version).
-Sincere thanks to the official Google team for their excellent work!
+The development of this project was greatly inspired by the official Google Gemini CLI, and referenced some code implementations of Cline 3.18.0 version `gemini-cli.ts`.
+I would like to express my sincere gratitude to the Google official team and the Cline development team for their excellent work!